revans2/incubator-storm/docs/documentation/Resource_Aware_Scheduler_overview.md

     public T setCPULoad(Double amount)

 Parameters:
-* Number amount – The amount of on CPU an instance of this component will consume.
+* Number amount – The amount of CPU an instance of this component will consume.

 Currently, the amount of CPU resources a component requires or is available on a node is represented by a point system.
 CPU usage is a difficult concept to define.
 Different CPU architectures perform differently depending on the task at hand.
 They are so complex that expressing all of that in a single precise portable number is impossible.
 Instead we take a convention over configuration approach and are primarily concerned with rough level of CPU usage while still providing the possibility to specify amounts more fine grained.